 Here is the vase after both sides have been applied with the paper napkins.
 Now, you’ll want to paint over the applied napkins with the Mod Podge three times, waiting about 2 hours between applications.
 Apply more if you like.
 Directions are also provided on the back of the jar.
 As an FYI, I found this type of Mod Podge took much longer to dry than the usual Mod Podge which is not dishwasher safe.
 It definitely needed to be procured overnight after three coats.

 SAVE THESE IDEAS TO YOUR FAVORITE PINTEREST BOARD!

 Now, let’s take a look at the decoupage vase styled with flowers on the table for the upcoming Thanksgiving holiday!

-I added flowers from our local market to the vase along with some thrifted brass candlesticks, blue plate, pitcher, and teacup.
+I added flowers from our local market to the vase along with some thrifted brass candlesticks, a blue plate, pitcher, and teacup.
 What do you think?

 I just luv how this decoupage vase turned out and it was so simple to make.
 Next time I would purchase a variety of paper napkin patterns to create a fun blue and white collection with the various patterns.

 Check out more fun DIY projects from around our homes here.

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today at our Home in Vermont.

 Be sure also to check out our Home in Coastal Maine, where we spend summers and weekends when we are craving a walk on the beach or a visit with old friends.